QARV: Quantization-Aware ResNet VAE for Lossy Image Compression: Quantization-Aware ResNet VAE (QARV)

 \subsection{QARV Generalizes AR Context Models}

 A nice property of ResNet VAEs is that, if sufficiently deep, it generalizes autoregressive (AR) models~\cite{child2021vdvae}.
-As a result, one can also view QARV (for both the fixed-rate and variable-rate versions) as a generalization of the (AR) context models that are extensively used in existing learned image compression methods.
-This conclusion holds for all types of autoregressive models, including the standard, raster scan order AR model~\cite{minnen2018joint}, the channel-wise AR model~\cite{minnen2020channelwise}, and the Checkerboard context model~\cite{he2021checkerboard}.
+As a result, one can also view QARV (for both the fixed-rate and variable-rate versions) as a generalization of the AR context models that are extensively used in existing learned image compression methods.
+This conclusion holds for all types of autoregressive models, including the standard, raster scan order AR model~\cite{minnen2018joint} \zhihao{(for a constant image resolution)}, the channel-wise AR model~\cite{minnen2020channelwise}, and the Checkerboard context model~\cite{he2021checkerboard}.
 We illustrate this fact in Fig.~\ref{fig:qarv_method_generalize}.
-Taking Fig.~\ref{fig:qarv_method_generalize_ar} as an example.
-In this case, $Z_1$ has non-zero values for the top-left vector in the array, $Z_2$ has non-zero values for the vector right to the top-left vector, and so on.
-Adding $Z_{1:N}$ together, one obtains a complete feature vector, and this process resembles the spatial, raster scan order AR model~\cite{minnen2018joint}.
-A similar conclusion also holds for the other two examples in Fig.~\ref{fig:qarv_method_generalize}, and we refer to~\cite{child2021vdvae} for a more rigorous proof.
+Taking Fig.~\ref{fig:qarv_method_generalize_ar} as an example. \zhihao{ Assuming the feature vector has a fixed spatial dimension of $h\times w$.
+By setting $N = h \cdot w$, QARV is feasible to predict the top-left pixel by $Z_1$, the pixel to its right by $Z_2$, and similar for $Z_3, Z_4, ..., Z_N$.
+Adding $Z_{1:N}$ together, one obtains a complete feature vector, and this process resembles the spatial, raster scan order AR model~\cite{minnen2018joint}. } A similar conclusion also holds for the other two examples in Fig.~\ref{fig:qarv_method_generalize}, and we refer to~\cite{child2021vdvae} for a more rigorous proof.

 In principle, ResNet VAEs (and thus QARV) are able to learn better latent representations with possibly much fewer layers than AR models~\cite{child2021vdvae}.
 Thus, QARV has the potential to be more effective than existing AR-based methods, at the same time avoiding the manual process of designing the autoregressive order in context models.